amolraswan/amolraswan.github.io/_pages/about.md

 ---

-I am a fourth-year PhD Candidate at UC Berkeley Haas.
+I am a fifth-year PhD Candidate at UC Berkeley Haas.
 My research interests are in development economics and political economics.

-Previously, I worked as an RA at the [Global Poverty Research Lab](https://www.kellogg.northwestern.edu/research/global-poverty-research-lab.aspx).
-Before then, I completed my MA in Economics at Columbia University and BA in Economics at SRCC (University of Delhi).